meera-gd/odin-recipes/README.md

 # odin-recipes

-This project is meant to demonstrate basic HTML skills, including working with headings, [aragraphs, lists, images, and links.
+This project is meant to demonstrate basic HTML skills, including working with headings, paragraphs, lists, images, and links.